oobecomau/desktop.gov.au/docs/security/standard-operating-procedures.md

 When complete press **Next**

-**IMPORTANT NOTE**: when selecting a username, ensure that the standard user account follows the Agency naming standard of `user.name@domain.gov.au`, for an Administrative account however ensure the suffix `_priv` is appended to the username (e.g., `user.name_priv@domain.gov.au`).
+**IMPORTANT NOTE**: when selecting a username, ensure that the standard user account follows the organisation naming standard of `user.name@domain.gov.au`, for an Administrative account however ensure the suffix `_priv` is appended to the username (e.g., `user.name_priv@domain.gov.au`).
 The reason for this is because dynamic groups exist within Azure AD that will automatically control what licenses are added to the user account.

 #### Step 5